4 Things Your Therapist Wants You To Know

 Sure, therapists are humans too but most of us hold this tenet of our profession sacred…what makes me different from Jill-Schmoe on the street is that I have committed myself to holding a healing space free from blame, shame or judgment.
 Period.

-I have worked with people in a variety of ways for over 20 years…adolescents in group homes, teen mothers at live-away schools, foster care families, men court ordered to complete anger management classes, veterans with PTSD, upper middle class couples looking repair their marriages, highly affluent couples grappling with affairs and financial ruin and everything in between.
+I have worked with people in a variety of ways for over 20 years…adolescents in group homes, teen mothers at live-away schools, foster care families, men court ordered to complete anger management classes, veterans with PTSD, upper-middle-class couples looking repair their marriages, highly affluent couples grappling with affairs and financial ruin and everything in between.
 What I know, without a shadow of a doubt is that judgment does not serve me or my clients.
 So I don’t use it.

 2) I don’t think that you are broken…or a failure…or crazy.

-When a new client walks into a therapist’s office, the therapist greets the client often with great excitement (quite excitement that is), respect, and compassion.
+When a new client walks into a therapist’s office, the therapist greets the client often with great excitement (quiet excitement that is), respect, and compassion.
 The therapist’s job is to create and nurture this new relationship with the client with a sense of curiosity and support so that the client can meet her or his therapeutic goals.

-Thoughts about a client being broken or a failure have no place in a therapeutic office…and any therapist worth their weight, adheres to this philosophy.
+Thoughts about a client being broken or a failure have no place in a therapeutic office…and any therapist worth their weight adheres to this philosophy.

 3) I think it is pretty great that you are asking for help.

 Getting to the place where you are ready to ask for help is really an exciting time, albeit painful.
 It means that you are ready to try something new…that you have exhausted your own toolbox and have the courage to ask someone else for support and guidance.
 It means that your life is on the precipice of transformation and for most therapists, this is the best part of our work with you.